MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/ccd-example-code.md

 	return false;
 }

-// Gets the main display, which has a source position of (0,0)
+// Gets the main display, which may have a source position of (0,0)
 // Assumes that the passed in arrays were initialized via a successful
 // QueryDisplayConfig call.
 // Returns NULL if main display not found.